Last updated: May 13 2022

 - Record your leads’ web and email activities back to the CRM

-- Keep your sales and marketing lists in sync two-way 24/7 based on ultra-specific conditions
+- Keep your sales and marketing lists in sync two-way based on specific conditions

-… so you can identify which marketing channels and messages are driving your biggest sales, sign up for your free 14-day trial at Outfunnel today.
+… so you can identify which lead generation efforts are driving your biggest sales, then give Outfunnel a shot.
+Sign up for your free 14-day trial today.